 We are applying a multipronged strategy to investigate the molecular basis of mechanisms underlying accurate meiotic chromosome segregation and meiotic chromosome dynamics.
 Here are some examples of the projects currently underway in the lab:

 We are investigating the roles and the macromolecular assembly of the synaptonemal complex (SC), a structure at center stage during meiosis, whose functions are poorly understood and a matter of much debate despite its ubiquitous presence from yeast to mammals.
-The identification of four central region components of the SC in C. elegans (SYP-1, SYP-2, SYP-3 and SYP-4), coupled with well-established reagents and assays, allows us to address the following questions in the lab: What other components are required for synapsis?
+The identification of six central region components of the SC in C. elegans (SYP-1, SYP-2, SYP-3, SYP-4, SYP-5 and SYP-6), coupled with well-established reagents and assays, allows us to address the following questions in the lab: What other components are required for synapsis?
 How are the assembly and disassembly of the SC regulated?
 Do the SYP proteins undergo specific post-translational regulation to promote changes in SC dynamics?
 How is the SC linked to progression of DSB formation and repair?
 What are the functions of this structure?

 To address these questions we examined the interactions among the SC components by biochemical procedures and yeast two-hybrid analysis, and succeeded in investigating the organization of the SC by immuno-electron microscopy.
 These combined approaches led to the first model of the organization of the SC inC. elegans (Schild-Prüfert et al., 2011, Genetics).
 In addition, we are identifying new components and regulators required for synapsis via RNAi-based screens, yeast two-hybrid screens, and the identification of co-immunoprecipitated proteins.
 Ultimately, we will determine the role of both candidate SC components and their regulators in forming the SC structure, their effects on DSB formation, crossover recombination and meiotic progression.